EROSION & SEDIMENT CONTROL

 Specification 4169 should be referred to for material requirements.

-The inspector is to observe the following operations:
+The inspector is to observe the application of seed, fertilizer, and mulch.

 Record the quantities of these materials used in the project records.

 Witnessing the mixing of seed for Native Grass, Wildflower and Wetland Grass seeding mixtures is no longer required by the specifications.
 Instead, these mixes and urban and permanent rural seed mixes shall be mixed off-site by a seed conditioner approved by the Iowa Crop Improvement Association or other state’s crop improvement association.

 All revisions made to the seed mixtures, fertilizer, or rate of fertilizer should be approved by the Office of Construction or the Office of Design (Roadside Development Section).

 Proper equipment in good working condition and operated at a reasonable speed must be used to get the best results.
 Where possible, the equipment should be operated on the contour or parallel to the slope.

 Equipment for preparation of the seedbed includes a disc, cultipacker, spike tooth harrow, spring tooth harrow, slope harrow, and a rotary tiller.
 Other equipment may be approved for use provided that it achieves the desired results.

 A heavy disc, such as a Rome disc, may be required in areas of heavy vegetation.
 A slope harrow may be required in areas of light soil, where equipment tracks damage the appearance of the seedbed.